HEALTHTECH: Why is healthcare such an attractive target for cybercriminals?

 In addition, we have a cyber-physical security practice that monitors our physical security control systems.
 This is in addition to the standard security controls that you should have in your environment.
 It is a fairly comprehensive suite of technologies and processes that operate 24 hours a day, 365 days a year.

 GET THE WHITE PAPER: Find out why there's a need for effective incident response.

 HEALTHTECH: How does a healthcare organization qualify the performance of its cybersecurity efforts?

 GOODEN: There are a couple of different ways.
-You can run annual testing against your environment and have external audit groups that audit the effectiveness of the security controls.
-They can report on what they call governance, risk management and compliance (GRC) to consider the maturity of the security controls and how you score against that.
-That’s more for higher-level reporting, and you use that to establish the risk of your organization on a daily basis.
+You can run annual or biannual penetration testing against your environment and have external audit groups that audit the effectiveness of the security controls.
+They can report on what they call governance, risk management and compliance, or GRC, to consider the maturity of the security controls and how you score against that.
+From an operational perspective you can use that set of security controls to run reports on the effectiveness of the program.

 HEALTHTECH: Why is it important for healthcare organizations to continually reassess their risk and evolve?

 GOODEN: Advanced persistent threat groups are constantly innovating.
-They have an organizational structure, operate as for-profit businesses and are constantly attacking.
-It’s easier for them to attack than it is to defend.
-We regularly must ensure we are investing in the appropriate next-generation technologies, that we are constantly auditing and testing the controls we have in place, and that we know who is actually attacking us.
+They have an organizational structure, operate as for-profit businesses and are constantly evolving.
+It’s much easier for them to attack than it is for you to defend.
+We regularly must ensure we are investing in appropriate next-generation technologies, that we are constantly auditing and testing the controls we have in place, and that we know who is actually attacking us.
 Reinvestment is a constant theme.
-If you understand who is attacking you, you can put the controls in place and adapt them over time.
-They only have to get this right once.
+If you understand who is attacking you, then you can put the controls in place and adapt them over time.
+Training staff and other personnel and maturing processes are also constant themes.
+The bad actors only have to get this right once.
 We have to get it right every single day, 100 percent of the time.